charlotteprobst/SIMAH_release/nhis/SES x Lifestyle Manuscript/ReadMe.md

 # About

-This is the source code for the manuscript: "Lifestyle risk factors  and socioeconomic inequality in mortality: Decomposing differential exposure and vulnerability in the United States" by  Puka, Buckley, Mulia, Lasserre, Rehm, and Probst.
+This is the statistical code for the manuscript: "Lifestyle risk factors  and socioeconomic inequality in mortality: Decomposing differential exposure and vulnerability in the United States" by  Puka, Buckley, Mulia, Lasserre, Rehm, and Probst.

 The data used is publically available from the National Center for Health Statistics.